 Actuaries tackle the risks and uncertainties that financial businesses face, working in the interest of both customers and owners.

-As actuarial skills are becoming increasingly recognised across industries, the range of opportunities for a qualified actuary is always growing.
 Some of the traditional areas include pensions, insurance and investment.

 However, there are now growing areas relating to cyber risk, data science and systems thinking where actuaries are making an impact.

 Working in companies that provide life insurance, pensions and other financial services is a traditional area for actuaries.
-They are involved at all stages of the produce development, pricing, risk assessment and marketing of the products.
+They are involved at all stages of the product development, pricing, risk assessment and marketing of the products.

 General insurance includes personal insurance, such as home and motor insurance, as well as insurance for large commercial risks, and general insurance companies will employ actuaries to assist with their financial management.
 You can also find roles in reinsurance and broking operations.